 peptic ulcer is a sore in the inner lining of the stomach or upper small

-intestine (duodenum).
-Ulcers develop when the intestine or stomach's protective
+Ulcers form when the intestine or stomach's protective

 layer is broken down.
-When this happens, digestive juices can damage the
+When this happens, digestive juices—which contain hydrochloric

 acid and an